 will not be affected.

-'managed migration' onto Universal Credit.
+process 'managed migration' onto Universal Credit.
+Initially only a

-children, there is nothing preventing you from opting to move from
+exempt, there is nothing preventing you from opting to move from

 your existing means-tested benefits onto Universal Credit.
 However,